NUDelta/OrchestrationScriptPrototype/README.md

 # OrchestrationScriptPrototype

-Orchestration Script is a script authoring environment for mentors in a networked learning community to translate their high level understanding of ineffective learning strategies into low level data representations that can automatically detect when mentees are using these ineeffective strategies.
+Orchestration Script is a script authoring environment for mentors in a networked learning community to translate their high level understanding of ineffective learning strategies into low level data representations that can automatically detect when mentees are using these ineffective strategies.

 ## Setup and Local Development